John Allen (Arizona politician)

-John M. Allen (born in Long Island, New York) is an American politician and a Republican member of the Arizona House of Representatives representing District 15 since January 14, 2013.
+John M. Allen (born in Long Island, New York) is an American politician and who currently serves as the County Treasurer for Maricopa County.
+A Republican, Allen was a member of the Arizona House of Representatives representing District 15 from January 2013 until 2021.
 Allen previously served non-consecutively from January 2001 until January 2005 in the District 7 and 11 seats.

 Education

 Allen graduated from Arizona State University.